mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 The association between flow identifiers and data streams MUST be negotiated using appropriate signaling.
 Applications MAY send data using flow identifiers not associated with any RTP or RTCP stream.
-If a receiver cannot associate a flow identifier with any RTP/RTCP or non-RTP stream, it MAY drop the data stream.
+If a receiver cannot associate a flow identifier with any RTP/RTCP or non-RTP flow, it MAY drop the data flow.
+If the data flow was sent on a QUIC stream, the receiver SHOULD send a STOP\_SENDING frame with the application error code set to ROQ\_UNKNOWN\_FLOW\_ID.

 There are different use cases for sharing the same QUIC connection between RTP and non-RTP data streams.
 Peers might use the same connection to exchange